raphael-group/HiRef/README.md

 This is the repository for the paper **["Hierarchical Refinement: Optimal Transport to Infinity and Beyond,"](https://arxiv.org/pdf/2503.03025)** which scales optimal transport **linearly in space** and **log-linearly in time** by using a hierarchical strategy that constructs multiscale partitions from low-rank optimal transport.

 In the section below, we detail the usage of Hierarchical Refinement which complements the simple example notebooks `refinement_demo_nb.ipynb` and `refinement_demo_nb_fast.ipynb`.
-We additionally detail how to call Hierarchical Refinement with acceleration, which we recommend using and intend to set as defaults in the future.
+We additionally detail how to run Hierarchical Refinement with acceleration, which we recommend using and intend to set as a default in the future.

 <img src="images/fig1-2.png" alt="Hierarchical Refinement Schematic" width="50%">